-Japan’s rainy season or Tsuyu (梅雨) is well known to most regular visitors to this beautiful country.
+Japan’s rainy season or Tsuyu (梅雨) is well-known to most regular visitors to this beautiful country.
 If you travel here from around the beginning of June to mid-July, you’ll be sure to get a bit soggy at some point.
-Don’t panic though, there’s plenty you can do to be prepared and there are a lot of unexpected benefits that can make it one the best times to visit Japan.
+Don’t panic though, there’s plenty you can do to be prepared and there are a lot of unexpected benefits that can make it one of the best times to visit Japan.

 Japan is known for being a country of four distinct seasons.
 This is mostly true, with the islands ranging from the subtropical Okinawa in the south to the temperate Hokkaido in the north, but there are a lot more microclimates too.
-In particular, the Summer (June to August) is often split between humid and rainy or hot and sunny.
+In particular, the Summer (June to August) is often split between humid and rainy, or hot and sunny.

 Hokkaido isn’t really affected by the rainy season, although that’s not to say it doesn’t rain at all.
-On the other end of it, Okinawa gets it almost a month earlier with the season starting in early May.
-Be sure to check when it is depending on where you are travelling.
+On the other end of it, Okinawa gets rain almost a month earlier with the season starting in early May.
+Be sure to check when rainy season is depending on where you are travelling.
 There are a few other tips that’ll help you make the most out of Japan’s rainy season.